Police: String of garage burglaries reported on Northwest Side

-Police are warning Northwest Side residents about a series of recent garage burglaries in the Logan Square, Galewood and Montclare neighborhoods.
+Police are warning Northwest Side residents about a string of recent garage burglaries in the Portage Park and Belmont Central neighborhoods.

-In each incident, the burglar or burglars broke into a garage and stole bicycles, lawn equipment and tools, according to an alert from Chicago Police.
+During the spree, the burglar or burglars broke into garages by prying or kicking open doors or forcing open a window, according to alert from Chicago Police.
+The suspect or suspects, who also gained entry to garages through unlocked doors, have stolen construction tools, pressure washers, air compressors and lawn tools.

 The burglaries happened: